odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 </Code>

 Move any new extensions to the new default schema as above if they are not created there by default.
-Please note some extensions with interelated functionality may need to be installed in the same schema for them to work correctly.
+Please note some extensions with interrelated functionality may need to be installed in the same schema for them to work correctly.
 Eg some geospatial extensions as explained [here](https://postgis.net/documentation/tips/tip-move-postgis-schema/#:~:text=Luckily%20there%20is%20a%20way,other%20PostgreSQL%20tool%20you%20want.) must always be installed in the same location/schema as postgis.

 8.&nbsp;Since we created the `dashboardschema` as user `dashboard`, by default, we have all privileges granted on this schema.
 There is an implied `public` role in postgres which all new users inherit and it has some default access to some objects in a database.
 If you need to revoke this access of this implied `public` role from accessing the new schema at all, you can run the following command.
 <Code language="sql">